tikoehle/pytorch_conda_jupyterhub/nvidia_cuDNN.md

 /sbin/ldconfig.real: /usr/local/cuda-10.0/targets/x86_64-linux/lib/libcudnn.so.7 ist kein symbolischer Link
 ```

-This is because libcudnn.so and libcudnn.so.5 are not symlinks.
+This is because libcudnn.so.7 is not a symlink.

 ```
 /usr/local/cuda/lib64$ ls -lha libcudnn*